momegas/momegas/README.md

 I work on machine learning engineering, DevOps and software in general.
 I'm mainly writing python for some years now.
 Before that, I was a JavaScript / Node.js guy.
 I also organise an AI meetup in my hometown, Patras.

-I'm working on open source, mainly on Whitebox and Explainable AI repo of Squaredev (links below).
-Lately I also helped a bit with the Open Assistant project.
+I love on open source, and have worked mainly on Whitebox and Explainable AI repo of Squaredev (links below).
+Some time ago I also helped a bit with the Open Assistant project.
 In have done other OSS work here and there in the past as well.

 <br>

-💬 Ask me anything about DevOps, MLOps, AI/ML, APIs, Kubernetes.
+💬 Ask me anything about AI Agents, Gen AI DevOps, MLOps, AI/ML, APIs, Kubernetes (I don't know it all of course I just like these discussions).

 🤝 Megas for friends, momegas (monkey megas) on the web.